Christopher Columbus: Second voyage (1493–1496)

-Columbus executed Spanish colonists for minor crimes, and used dismemberment as punishment.
-Columbus and the colonists enslaved the indigenous people, including children.
+Columbus and the colonists enslaved many of the indigenous people, including children.
 Natives were beaten, raped, and tortured for the location of imagined gold.
 Thousands committed suicide rather than face the oppression.

 In February 1495, Columbus rounded up about 1,500 Arawaks, some of whom had rebelled, in a great slave raid.
 About 500 of the strongest were shipped to Spain as slaves, with about two hundred of those dying en route.